Enquire Now Refer a student

 • Professional Experience Placement (PEP)

-With RPL we assess your competency based on formal, non-formal, informal learning or direct work experience based on the required skills of the course.
+With RPL, we assess your skills based on formal, non-formal, informal learning, or direct work experience that matches the course requirements.

-We use CT where you’ve completed units of study at another TAFE College or Registered Training Organisation that meet the requirements of another course.
+We use CT when you have completed units of study at another TAFE College or Registered Training Organisation that meet the requirements of our course.
 We grant credit according to the Certification, Issuing, and Recognition of Qualifications and Statements of Attainment.
 Assessing a CT is free.

-If you’re eligible for RPL or CT you may be able to complete the course in a shorter duration with reduction to total course fees.
+If you are eligible for RPL or CT, you may be able to finish the course faster and reduce the total course fees.
 Check your eligibility with us.

 1. Application: Submit your online application by clicking “Enrol Now” on the top right corner of the course page.